 Bible verses showing that the earth is flat and immovable

 If we are to be really honest with ourselves, the Bible is a geocentric flat earth book and there is no question about it.
 If we also add the book of Enoch, the matter is completely settled.
-This is not proof that the earth is flat, but it is evidence that the Bible teaches it.
-Let this not be a matter of salvation.
-It is not a sin to believe that the earth is in the center of God’s creation and that it is immovable, standing on four pillars, has four corners, is likened to a footstool, has a firmament above it containing the stars, the sun and the moon, etc.
+This is not proof of a flat earth, but it is evidence that the Bible teaches it.
+It is therefore not a sin to believe that the earth is in the center of God’s creation and that it is immovable, standing on four pillars, has four corners, is likened to a footstool, has a firmament above it containing the stars, the sun and the moon, etc.

-Some of the verses below are poetic in nature but this does not mean that we can just pretend that they do not hold any type of message to us and are meaningless.
+Some of the verses below are poetic in nature but this does not mean that we can pretend that they do not hold any type of message to us and are meaningless.
 They might express the reality in a figurative sense.
 In the Bible we will find poetry, visions, dreams, parables, analogies, figurative speech, prophesies, psalms, hyperboles, etc, and naturally we must read the text with this in mind.
-Still, an author would like to express something with this type of text usage and that is often to mirror the reality.
-It is also important that we do not pick and choose by for example viewing certain verses in the book of Psalms literally when it is suits our own agenda (for example ”in sin did my mother conceive me” by king David in Ps.
+Still, authors might like to express a point with this type of text usage which often mirrors the reality.
+It is also important that we do not pick and choose by taking certain verses out of context and read them literally (for example ”in sin did my mother conceive me” by king David in Ps.
 51:7), but dismissing other verses in the same book by suggesting ”it’s only poetry so it doesn’t mean anything!” when the message does not fit the same agenda.

 For instance, the Bible says that the earth is like a footstool to God, so this is an analogy for us to consider.
 Do we picture God sitting with a constantly moving and rotating ball under his feet, or do we picture him with his feet on something that really looks like a FOOTSTOOL, like the one in the above picture?
 A footstool looks like an exact copy of the flat earth model.
 A footstool is also interesting in the way that it is actually not even needed.
 A chair (or in God’s case a throne) is higher in importance than a footstool, and it is not even certain that a person in the chair will bother putting up his feet on a footstool.
 To use a footstool as a picture of the earth is not to show God as an arrogant Majesty who looks down on us with disdain, but to give us some perspective between the Creator and his creation.
 Compare with his speech to Job, where God’s mighty power is highlighted and his message that Job and his friends were hardly equipped to give the Creator neither advice nor criticism.